 Operating expenses increased approximately \$2.8 million, or 200%, from \$1.4 million for the three months ended March 31, 2012 to \$4.2 million for the three months ended March 31, 2013.
-Of this increase, \$1.9 million is related to increased selling, general and administrative expense while the other \$0.9 million relates to increased investment in research and development expense.
-These increases are attributed to the continued strategic growth of the Company, including additional staffing to support research and development initiatives, incremental investment associated with strategic growth and commercialization project initiatives, expenses related to operating a publicly traded corporation, relocation to a larger facility, and increased stock compensation expense relative to employees and certain consulting services.
+Of this increase, \$1.9 million is related to increased selling, general and administrative expense while the other \$0.9 million relates to increased investment in research and development.
+These increases are attributed to the Company's continued implementation of its business plan, including hiring additional staff to support research and development initiatives, incremental investment associated with strategic growth and commercialization project initiatives, expenses related to operating as a publicly traded corporation, relocation to a larger facility, and increased stock compensation expense relative to employees and certain consulting services.